Do you live near our Dawson Creek campus?

 Under no circumstances will students be permitted to complete any practical work in a child care or school setting until NLC has received a clear Schedule B criminal record check from the Ministry of Justice.

 Students are obligated to report any Schedule B criminal convictions that occur after they authorize a Criminal Record Check but are still enrolled in the program.
 Failure to do so may result in immediate dismissal from the program.

 Please see the NLC Criminal Records Check page for completion instructions and more information pertaining to Criminal Record Checks.

 - Students complete practica within their own communities provided the options exist for acceptable placements.
 Students unable to locate suitable practicum placements in their own communities may need to relocate to another community for one or more of the practica.

 - The information on this program page is a summary of the official Program Completion Guide approved by NLC’s Education Council.
 Download the current Program Completion Guide.
-To review the upcoming Sept 2020 changes to the program please download the Fall 2020 Program Completion Guide effective Sept 2020)
+To review the upcoming Sept 2020 changes to the program please download the Fall 2020 Program Completion Guide.

 - NLC’s Early Childhood Education and Care Diploma is available in French.
 For more information on delivery of the program in French, please contact:

 - Program graduates of NLC's English version of the ECEC Diploma are eligible for direct admission into the Justice Institute of British Columbia’s